 Keeping up with payments on your student loans can be particularly difficult just after you graduate.
 It’s unlikely that your salary will allow you to make extra payments, assuming you even have a job.
 You may need to get a side job or reduce expenses if earnings from your primary job aren’t sufficient for you to make minimum payments.
 You may even find it necessary to restructure your debt if you wish to meet your goals for paying off your loans.
-The following six tips will help you tackle your student loans in 2020.
+The following six tips will help you tackle your student loans.

 1. Consider consolidation